 The entire application process takes place on LendKey's platform.
 Start by using our calculator to see how much you could save by refinancing.
-Then, select your state to see loan options.
+Then, select your loan type to find your rate.

 Once you select a refinancing option, you’ll continue on to the application process.
 Because the entire process uses LendKey’s technology, your personal information will be safe and secure!